opennext-io/onpc-monitoring/readme.rst

 -------

-Before proceeding with the installation of the monitoring stack, you need to setup the environment of an OpenNext deployement model.
+Before proceeding with the installation of the monitoring stack, you need to setup the environment of an OpenNext deployment model.
-Check the onpc-basic-model for a simple (a.k.a) "Starter Kit" deployement model.
+Check the onpc-basic-model for a simple (a.k.a) "Starter Kit" deployment model.

 Clone the onpc-monitoring repo